-Walking into a military compound like marine corps base Camp Pendleton in San Diego, located several miles north of ATEC’s corporate headquarters, few civilians imagine what thorough testing each piece of technology they encounter undergoes.
+Walking into a military compound like marine corps base Camp Pendleton in San Diego, north of ATEC’s corporate headquarters, few civilians imagine what thorough testing each piece of technology they encounter undergoes.
 Jeeps humming along in the distance are lightning-proof after undergoing indirect lightning testing.
 Inside a laboratory, walls tested by sound level meters offer refuge from noise pollution.
 Military testing standards pervade every part of military life; even the ground below a marching unit holds tested machinery, the piping beneath the troops’ feet carefully measured by flow meters.

 Power Supplies & Loads